bossjoker1/bossjoker1/README.md

 - 👋 Hi, I’m @bossjoker1
 - 👀 I’m interested in playing basketball and watching bilibili
-- 🌱 I’m currently learning CSE
+- 🌱 I’m currently learning Golang and redis
-- 📫 How to reach me (this is my github
+- 📫 How to reach me (qq:1397157763

 <!---
 bossjoker1/bossjoker1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.